 Some critics say that the water tower does not lock onto the table.
 This means that the toddler may continuously knock it over, unless she is being super careful.
 Be prepared to be picking the tower up until you’re ready to give up and let the kids play the way they want to.

-Guide to Selecting a Water Table
+Guide to Selecting the Best Water Table

 Water play is a great idea to help kids be introduced to new concepts, and strengthen their learning skills.
 They will see what floats versus sinks, and even how water helps ‘move’ certain objects.
 It’s a great time to use their abilities to learn all these fun discoveries with the help of water.
 Additionally, all these activities will tire the little ones out.
 Woohoo!